 Are you bored with your relationship and your partner?
 Do you wish your relationship was like it used to be–like when you first met?
 Maybe your partner was more romantic, thoughtful, talkative, or less grumpy?

-There’s something so nice about being in a relationship that lasts for years–not months, weeks, or days–that is built on a foundation of love and connection .
+There’s something so nice about being in a relationship that lasts for years–not months, weeks, or days.
+A relationship that is built on a foundation of love and connection .
 It’s comforting, isn’t it?
 I mean, there’s something so nice about having something in your life that’s comfortable besides your comfy sweatpants or pajamas.

 It’s wonderful to know that you have a partnership in which you feel safe enough to grow, to share dreams with one another, and to know you’ll be side by side for a long time and in it for the long haul.

-This is a life coaching exercise that is really one of the most enlightening ones out there–and it’s really simple to do!
-Using the wheel above, rate each category from 0 to 10, 10 meaning that part of your life is going amazingly well and 0 meaning it’s pretty sucky and needs more focus and attention.
+This is a life coaching exercise that is really one of the most enlightening ones out there–and it’s so simple to do!
+Using the wheel above, rate each category from 0 to 10, 10 meaning that part of your life is going amazingly well and 0 meaning it’s pretty bad and needs more focus and attention.

 If you don’t like the categories listed, make your own.

-Anyway, when you’re done, plot them on the wheel and see where your wheel is lopsided.
+When you’re done, plot them on the wheel and join the dots.
+You’ll see a lopsided wheel emerge.

 Chances are, if you’re reading this, your romance/partner category is rated pretty low.
 What categories had high ratings for you, by the way?
 Is it because you’ve given them more effort or focus?